Biden favors release of more vaccine doses as U.S. struggles in pandemic's grip | Health

 Biden favors release of more vaccine doses as U.S. struggles in pandemic's grip

-There is no federal infrastructure or plan in place for actually getting the vaccines into people once they have been distributed, leaving states to design their own strategies with little funding to do so.
-The monumental effort has fallen far short of the goal of getting 20 million people vaccinated that the Trump Administration had vowed to reach by the end of 2020.
+President-elect Joe Biden wants to release more available doses of coronavirus vaccines when he takes office, a spokesman said on Friday, as the United States capped the first week of the new year with grim pandemic numbers.
+The plan would be a departure from the Trump administration strategy of holding back a supply to ensure that required second doses of the vaccines are available.
+Manufacturing would have to be consistent enough to supply those second doses on schedule, three or four weeks after the first.

 "The President-elect believes we must accelerate distribution of the vaccine while continuing to ensure the Americans who need it most get it as soon as possible," TJ Ducklo, a spokesman for Biden's transition, told Reuters.
-The announcement marked a departure from the Trump administration strategy of holding back a supply to ensure required second doses of the vaccines are available.
-Manufacturing would have to be consistent enough to supply those second doses on schedule - three or four weeks after the first.
+The U.S. vaccine rollout has begun slowly as hospitals have not been able to administer the shots as quickly as they received them.
+A federal program aimed at inoculating residents and staff at long-term care homes has also lagged.

+One problem is there is no federal infrastructure or plan in place for administering the vaccines once they have been distributed, leaving states to design their own strategies with little funding to do so.
+The monumental effort has fallen far short of the goal of getting 20 million people vaccinated that the Trump administration had vowed to reach by the end of 2020.

 Biden, a Democrat, will succeed President Donald Trump in less than two weeks.
 A group of Democratic governors, including those from California, New York, Washington, Illinois and Michigan, this week sent a letter to Health and Human Services Secretary Alex Azar urging Washington to distribute "the millions of safe and effective COVID-19 vaccine doses that are currently being held back by the Trump administration."